HexGuard-Security/ThingNix/README.md

 - Flash programmers (CH341A, etc.)
 - Zigbee/BLE sniffers

-See [HARDWARE.md](HARDWARE.md) for detailed compatibility information.
+See [HARDWARE.md](docs/HARDWARE.md) for detailed compatibility information.

+## Customization

+ThingNix is designed to be customizable.
+You can:

+- Replace the default wallpaper by editing `assets/wallpapers/thingnix-wallpaper.png`
+- Use one of the included themes or create your own in `assets/themes/`
+- Customize the icon set in `assets/icons/`

+For more detailed customization instructions, see [CUSTOMIZATION.md](docs/CUSTOMIZATION.md).

 ## Building